 - Over-reliance upon meetings, as a proxy for keeping tabs on productivity

 Combatting burnout starts with first understanding its root causes, and then identifying where those exist within your organisation.
 The next step is more complex – leaders need to understand the factors that contributed to the circumstances their people are facing.
 Did managers misinterpret priorities?
 Did the company fail to anticipate the unexpected consequences of new policies?
-Is a team dealing with a toxic personality?
+Is a team dealing with a toxic workplace?

-The point is this: the causes of burnout are unlikely to be remedied entirely by policy change: revising policies will not resolve underlying drivers such as an absent leader, one who treats employees unfairly, or a poor communicator.
+The point is this: the causes of burnout at work are unlikely to be remedied entirely by policy change: revising policies will not resolve underlying drivers such as an absent leader, one who treats employees unfairly, or a poor communicator.
 Durable remedies start with the company’s leadership, and the behaviors they both model and reward.